RavSinghChandan/interview-quetions-angular-java-spring-sql-and-all/database/sql.md

 ### Tips for Answering in an Interview
 1. **Be Concise**: For conceptual questions, provide clear definitions and examples in 2-3 sentences (e.g., for ACID properties, briefly explain Atomicity, Consistency, Isolation, Durability).
-2. **Explain Your Approach**: For query or coding questions, outline your logic first (e.g., "I’ll use a LEFT JOIN to include all customers, even those without orders"), then provide the SQL or Java code.
+2. **Explain Your Approach**: For query or coding questions, outline your logic first (e.g., "I'll use a LEFT JOIN to include all customers, even those without orders"), then provide the SQL or Java code.
 3. **Address Edge Cases**: For advanced/hard questions, mention considerations like NULL handling, performance optimization, or error recovery to demonstrate expertise.
 4. **Focus on Optimization**: For performance-related questions, discuss indexing, query plans, connection pooling, or batch processing to show depth.
 5. **Practice Common Patterns**: Prioritize JOINs, GROUP BY, transactions, JDBC integration, indexing, stored procedures, and schema design, as these are frequently tested in MNC interviews.